AnyBlok/anyblok-book/en/README.md

   terminate with our vision and projects in the way we would create an eco-system around AnyBlok.

-* [Install AnyBlok](install/README.md): Learn how to install and setup an AnyBlok project from the development environement to the production platform with recommends configurations.
+* [II - Setup your project](02_project/README.md): Learn how to setup your development environment, initialize a new project, run it \o/ and understand how it is composed.

 * [Project](project/README.md): Learn what's an AnyBlok project, what are main AnyBlok components and how they works together.